 It was at this time that a radical Maoist group from the poor region of Ayacucho began its unprecedented rise.
 Founded by philosophy professor Abimael Guzmán, Sendero Luminoso (Shining Path) wanted nothing less than an overthrow of the social order via violent armed struggle.
 Over the next two decades, the situation escalated into a phantasmagoria of violence, with the group assassinating political leaders and community activists, carrying out attacks on police stations and universities and, at one point, stringing up dead dogs all over downtown Lima.
 (Its actions earned the group a place on the US State Department’s list of foreign terrorist organizations.)
 At the same time, another leftist guerrilla group sprang into action – the Movimiento Revolucionario Túpac Amaru (MRTA), which focused its attacks on the police and the armed forces.

 To quell the violence, the government sent in the military, a heavy-handed outfit that knew little about handling a guerrilla insurgency.
 There was torture and rape, plus disappearances and massacres, none of which did anything to put a stop to Sendero Luminoso.
-Caught in the middle were tens of thousands of poor campesinos, who bore the brunt of the casualties.
+Caught in the middle were tens of thousands of poor campesinos (peasants), who bore the brunt of the violence.

 In the midst of this, Alan García was elected to the presidency in 1985.
 Initially, his ascent generated a great deal of hope.
 Young, a gifted public speaker and popular, he was the first member of the storied APRA party to win a presidential election.
 But his economic program was catastrophic (his decision to nationalize the banks and suspend foreign-debt payments led to economic ruin), and, by the late 1980s, Peru faced a staggering hyperinflation rate of 7500%.
 Thousands of people were plunged into poverty.
 There were food shortages and riots.
 Throughout this, Sendero Luminoso and MRTA stepped up attacks.
 The government was forced to declare a state of emergency.

 Two years after completing his term, García fled the country after being accused of embezzling millions of dollars.
 He would return to Peru in 2001, when the statute of limitations on his case finally ran out.